johnplloyd/cigar_plot/README.md

 **main_title / xlab / ylab**: Main, x-axis, or y-axis labels.

+*Output:*

+Generates a ciagr plot to the current graphics device.

 ## cigar_plot.calc_metrics()

 This function will take three vectors and calculate the inputs to necessary to generate cigar plots.